İslâm I Giray

-İslâm I Giray (1468-1537) was for five months 1532 Khan of the Crimean Khanate.
+İslâm I Giray (Note: Crimean Tatar, Ottoman Turkish and اسلام کرای.) (c.
+1517–1537) was for five months 1532 Khan of the Crimean Khanate.
 He was preceded and followed his uncles Saadet I Girai (1524–1532) and Sahib I Giray (1532–1551).
 His father was Mehmed I Giray (1515–1523).
 Islam spent most of his life (1524–1537) trying to take the throne from his uncles.
 He was once Khan and twice Kalga or designated heir and co-ruler.
 He revolted three times, twice almost captured the khanship and once partitioned the Khanate between himself and his uncle.
 When not in Crimea he lived with the Nogai nomads.

 Life

 In 1523 his over-ambitious father, Mehmed I Girai was killed by the Nogais at Astrakhan.
 The Nogais then invaded Crimea and withdrew with their loot.
 During the raid Islam was captured.
 The khanship passed to Mehmed's oldest surviving son Ğazı I Giray (1523–24), but the nobles and Turks soon replaced him with Mehmed's brother Saadet I Girai.
 Islam was released from captivity and in 1524 he and three other Gerais raided Lithuania.
 In October, while returning with their loot, they were defeated by a Cossack flotilla while crossing the Dnieper.